 - Turn on the lights: low beam head lights, front and rear fog lights (no hazard lights!)

-- Consider longer breaking distances due to wet or slippery road surface
+- Consider longer braking distances due to wet or slippery road surface

 - In rain, reduce your speed to avoid aquaplaning

 - Use your windscreen wipers properly (and maintain them properly!), use your heater and A/C to avoid fogging of the wind screen

 - Concentrate and do not get distracted by your passengers, your phone or other things